GrantExec, a Euna Solutions® company

 Jun 13, 2025

-This funding opportunity provides financial support to small rural cities and counties in Texas for revitalizing downtown areas and promoting economic development, particularly benefiting low- to moderate-income residents.
+This funding opportunity provides financial support to small cities and rural counties in Texas for revitalizing downtown areas and promoting economic development, particularly benefiting low- to moderate-income residents.

 Community Development